Cash Flow in Sage 50

 • Bank transfers

-Closing Balance: This is the total cash flow in less than the total cash flow out.
+Closing Balance is the total cash flow in minus the total cash flow out.

-Net Balance: This is the Closing balance for the said period of time.
+Net Balance is the closing balance for the specified time period.

 • Navigate to Reporting.

-• Now Enter the range of dates for which you wish to view the cash flow statement.
+• Enter the date range for which you want to view the statement.

-• Use the Bank Accounts menu to select the bank accounts you wish to include within the statement.
+• Use the Bank Accounts menu to select the accounts to include.

-• Use the Export menu in order to save or print the report as a PDF or CSV file.
+• Use the Export menu to save or print the report as a PDF or CSV file.

-• click the Detailed button, In order to view a more detailed cash flow statement,
+• Click the Detailed button to view a more detailed statement.

 Steps to Produce a Cash Flow Forecast